browsermedia/bcms_content_rotator/README.markdown

 	</head>

 Once this is complete, you can add a new "Content Rotator Portlet" to any page.
 Create several slides, and edit the content rotator to choose the order.

+## Upgrading Notes

+The name of the migration was changed for v1.2.0 to consolidate multiple migrations into a single one.
+This won't affect projects using this module for the first time, but you may need to review older projects and remove the duplicate migrations.